nyboer/talktome/README.md

 python mictotext.py
 ```
 When you hear "TALK", say some numbers into the microphone.
 It will stop recording after 5 seconds or so, then crunch away at the audio to extract words.
 Once that is complete, it will "speak" the words back to you.

+There are also a couple other example scripts. `basic.py` is just a slightly modified example from the pocketsphinx-python repo. `pyaud_rec.py` is an example of recording audio using pyaudio.

 ## Credit
 Speak and spell samples found from http://www.maximporges.com/2011/10/08/speak-and-spell-samples/